 THE MARIAMITE ORTHODOX FATHERS

-Community Of Mary
+Community Of Maty

-Welcome to the Official Website of The M,ariamite Orthodox Fathers Community of Mary, we are a monastic community of priests and brothers that focuses on Eastern Orthodox Church Tradition, Evangelization, and Social Justice, with a strong emphasis on Mary as a model.
+Welcome to the Official Website of The Mariamite Orthodox Fathers, Community of Mary, we are a religious monastic community of priests and brothers that focuses on Eastern Orthodox Church Tradition, Evangelization, and Social Justice, with a strong emphasis on Mary as a model.
 Our model in life is following the Theotokos example of Purity, Faith, and Service.
+Our members live a simple lifestyle in the community, serve the poor, and resist social injustice.
+We are grounded in the Gospel, prayer, and the Christian faith.

 Our Eastern Orthodox Tradition places us within the One, Holy, Catholic and Apostolic Church of God.
 Our theology is based on the Nicene Creed, the Seven Sacraments, Holy Tradition and the Teaching of the Church Fathers.